JustinAngara/JustinAngara/README.md

 I've been coding since I was 13 (2019) with Java and self-studied for a year.
 I took AP Computer Science my Sophomore year and got a 5 on the AP Exam.

+High School
+---
-I'm a graduate from a coding boot camp, a former AP Computer Science teacher assistant, a code club captain, and an intern at a tech start-up.
+I'm a graduate from a coding boot camp, a former AP Computer Science teacher assistant, a code club captain, and an former intern at Comet.

-Some background knowledge: I was a competitor for multiple hackathons, attended a front-end developer course at Elgin Community College, took some classes on back-end development at UC Berkeley Extension & UCLA Extension, and was a Math & Computer Science tutor.
+Some background knowledge: I was a competitor for multiple hackathons, took some classes on front-end/back-end development at UC Berkeley Extension & UCLA Extension, and was a former AVID, Math, and Computer Science tutor.

+---
+### Present
-Now I work at a different startup, contracting for a telecom industry client, am still working on coding projects, and currently exploring different avenues.
+Now I work at a different startup, AI & Prototyping Engineer, contracting for a telecom industry client, am still working on coding projects, and currently exploring different avenues.

 * 🌍  I'm based in Illinois
 * ✉️  You can contact me at [justin.angara@gmail.com](mailto:justin.angara@gmail.com)